Senior captain: European armies

 The rank of senior captain is rare in Western militaries, but can be found in the German military, where the rank of Stabshauptmann (Stabskapitänleutnant in the Navy) was created in 1993 for officers of the Militärfachlicher Dienst (former NCOs in specialist positions) who could not be promoted to field grade.
 The Belgian Armed Forces use the rank of captain-commandant as a standard rank.
 Italy uses a title of primo capitano for captains (army, air force and Carabinieri) that have held the rank of captain for a long time, currently nine years or longer.

 In the Czechoslovak Army (and the Czechoslovak People's Army) until 1954, the rank of štábní kapitán (staff captain) was the equivalent rank.

 Historically, the British Army used the title of First Captain to identify the company commander in each regiment who was senior to the other company commanders.

-Serbian Armed Forces are using rank of Senior captain (капетан I класе) since 1860.
+The Serbian Armed Forces have been using the rank of Senior captain (капетан I класе) since 1860.
 The rank was used by the Royal Serbian Army and Royal Yugoslav Army until 1945.
 The new communist government has reintroduced rank of Senior captain in 1952 for Yugoslav People's Army.
 It was used in Armed Forces of Serbia and Montenegro until 2006.
 In December 2019 Ministry of Defence has decided to reintroduce rank of Senior captain into Serbian Armed Forces.